 Description of Platform In agriculture, biotic stress is stress to plants caused by pests (the collective term for microbes, weeds, insects, and other organisms that have a negative impact on plant health and yield).
 Preventing and controlling the impact and spread of pests is a key ongoing challenge for agbioscience.
-Globally, an average of 35% of crop yields are lost to preharvest pests.
+Globally, an average of 35% of crop yields are lost to pre-harvest pests.
 A 2010 study in the State of Georgia, for example, estimated plant pathogen-related losses alone at 16.5%.
 Addressing biotic stress agents is an ongoing battle for agronomists because of the capability of natural organisms to evolve resistance to pesticides, herbicides and control practices.
-Increasingly, integrated management practices are deployed as pest organisms develop resistance.
-Integrated practices include biological controls, chemical controls, cultivation practices and genetics (for breeding resistance into the crops themselves).
-Big issues in agriculture likely to be addressed by this platform may include: • Expanding basic knowledge of the genomics of pathogenic organisms, the mechanisms by which they cause plant diseases, and their ongoing molecular evolution. • Identification of crop traits associated with pest resistance and traits for tolerance of pesticides, herbicide and other crop protection chemicals.
-Development of biological or chemical fungicides, herbicides and other posticides for eron protection. other pesticides for crop protection.Improvement of integrated pest management strategies.
+Increasingly, integrated management practices are deployed as pest organisms develop resistance Integrated practices include biological controls, chemical controls, cultivation practices and genetics (for breeding resistance into the crops themselves).
+Big issues in agriculture likely to be addressed by this platform may include: Expanding basic knowledge of the genomics of pathogenic organisms, the mechanisms by which they cause plant diseases, and their ongoing molecular evolution.
+Identification of crop traits associated with pest resistance and traits Identification of crop traits associated with pest resistance and traits for tolerance of pesticides, herbicide and other crop protection chemicals.
+Development of biological or chemical fungicides, herbicides and other pesticides for crop protection.
+Improvement of integrated pest management strategies.
 Relevance to NC Agbioscience Industry Multiple companies in North Carolina are engaged in the development of crops incorporating disease and other pest resistance traits.
-Similarly, several of the large agbioscience corporations in North Carolina are active in R&D and production of agricultural chemicals and biologicals to combat plant pests.
+Similarly, several of the large agbioscience corporations in North Carolina are active i R&D and production of agricultural chemicals and biologicals to combat plant pests.
 Companies relevant to this space include all the major agbio companies (Syngenta, Bayer CropScience, BASF, and Monsanto) plus Novozymes.
 Also potentially engaged would be agrichemical companies such as Arysta LifeScience, Cheminova USA and JABB of the Carolinas.
 Small companies such as Ecoblend LLC, MycoSynthetix, and TyraTech, for example, also operate in this space.
-Relevance to NC North Carolina, with its diverse agronomic conditions and crop profile Agricultural Production and sees its agricultural production susceptible to a wide-range of pests.
-Input received from commodity groups confirms their ongoing interest in Value-Chain NC State research focused on finding solutions for combatting established and emerging plant pests in the state.
-Fit to NC State Core 79 NCSU faculty identified through review of faculty and department websites with research capabilities and interests in this research area Competencies (see Appendix C) Relevant OmniViz-identified research clusters include: Crop genetic engineering for disease resistance (256 publications)
+Relevance to NC Agricultural Production and Value-Chain North Carolina, with its diverse agronomic conditions and crop profile sees its agricultural production susceptible to a wide-range of pests.
+Input received from commodity groups confirms their ongoing interest in NC State research focused on finding solutions for combatting established and emerging plant pests in the state.
+Fit to NC State Core Competencies 79 NCSU faculty identified through review of faculty and department websites with research capabilities and interests in this research area (see Appendix C) Relevant OmniViz-identified research clusters include: Crop genetic engineering for disease resistance (256 publications) Genetic profiling of plants and plant diseases (441 publications) Weed management and herbicides (182 publications)

-21 Dehne HW, Oerke E, Schonbeck F, Weber A (2004).
+&lt;sup>21 Dehne HW, Oerke E, Schonbeck F, Weber A (2004).
 Crop production and crop protection: Estimated losses in major food and cash crops .
 Elsevier: Amsterdam.

-22 Georgia Plant Disease Loss Estimates, 2010. http://extension.uga.edu/publications/detail.cfm?number=AP102-3
+Georgia Plant Disease Loss Estimates, 2010. http://extension.uga.edu/publications/detail.cfm?number=AP102-3